Marco Meli

-Marco Meli (born 2 February 2000) is an Italian footballer who plays as an attacking midfielder for club Arezzo on loan from Juve Stabia.
+Marco Meli (born 2 February 2000) is an Italian footballer who plays as an attacking midfielder for club Cerignola.

 Club career

 Fiorentina

 He is a product of Fiorentina youth teams and started playing for their Under-19 squad in the 2017–18 season.
 He has not been called up to the senior squad in 2017–18 or 2018–19.

 Loan to Gubbio

 On 1 August 2019 he joined Serie C club Gubbio on loan.

 He made his professional Serie C debut for Gubbio on 1 September 2019 in a game against Virtus Verona.
 He substituted Mattia El Hilali in the 88th minute.
 He made his first starting lineup appearance on 8 September 2019 against Arzignano and was substituted at half-time.

 Loan to Ravenna

 On 6 September 2020 he was loaned to Ravenna.

 International career

 He was first called up to represent Italy in 2015 for Under-15 squad friendlies.

 He also appeared on the Under-18 squad.